mneedham/hugo-blog/blog/content/2017/09/29/serverless-s3-s3bucketpermissions-action-does-not-apply-to-any-resources-in-statement.md

 title="Serverless: S3 - S3BucketPermissions - Action does not apply to any resource(s) in statement"
 tag=['aws', 's3', 'serverless']
 category=['Software Development']
+description="Learn what the \"S3BucketPermissions - Action does not apply to any resource(s) in statement\" error message means & how to apply permissions on S3."
 +++

 <p>